 - A separate file must contain the paper title, abstract, and body of the paper, plus all references, graphs, etc. All mention of the authors’ names should be removed from this file.
 Name this file with only the abstract number (e.g. 123.pdf).

 The files described in item 2 above will be transferred to the chair of Rosemary Firth Prize Review Committee, for a double-blind review process.
 The award winner(s) will be selected by approximately 1 June 2020; the results will be shared with all applicants for this prize by the IIFET Secretariat via email soon after that date.
 The winner(s)' name(s) will be printed in the conference program and announced during the conference.
 Please note that the prize winners are required to attend the conference and present his/her own paper at the conference.

 The winner will receive a $500 US check and an award certificate at a prize ceremony at the IIFET 2020 Conference.
 Attendance of the ceremony is mandatory.

-Travel support in the amount of up to $2,500 US will be provided by the IIFET Secretariat (funded by US NOAA Fisheries).
-IIFET can provide you with an air ticket through our travel agent, pay for your lodging, and/or provide you with money for food and related travel expenses, up to $2,500 US.
-In addition to your travel stipend of up to $2,500 US, the Rosemary Firth Prize winner will receive free conference registration (this will provide some meals.)
-You will need to comply with the travel procedures of Oregon State University; certain limits will apply.
-IIFET Executive Director Kat Goetting will provide further detailed information to the winner.
+Travel support in the amount of up to $2,500 US will be provided by the IIFET Secretariat (funded by US NOAA Fisheries and private donors).
+This stipend can be used to purchase your air ticket and cover your lodging expenses.
+In addition to your travel stipend of up to $2,500 US, the Rosemary Firth Prize winner will receive free conference registration (some meals are included.)
+Other expenses are the responsibility of the prize winner.